 How Impeller Humidifiers Work?

-An impeller humidifier uses a rapidly spinning disk to create a fine mist of water.
-This mist is then released into the air through a small opening.
+An impeller humidifier employs a rapidly spinning disk to generate a fine mist of water and releases this mist into the air through a small opening.

 As the mist is released, it absorbs heat from the surrounding air, causing the water to evaporate.
 This increases the humidity in the air, making it more comfortable to breathe.